hdeadman/strapi-cas-example/README.md

 - Bash - tested on Windows with msys2, also on Ubuntu via Github Actions
 - Docker - to run LDAP Server (optional)

-If using msys2 on windows, you have to add all of those tools to your path.
+If using msys2 on Windows, you have to add all of those tools to your path.
 Use the `./check_prereqs.sh` script to see if everything is available.

 # Run CAS